iamironz/unsafe/README.md

 This library solve this problem by using compiled direct access to system class library.

+####Use only with experimental proposes and between per-compiled dependency from jcenter because `sun.misc.Unsafe` doesn't included in sdk library!

 For more explanation see this articles list: